 AP projection (from supine radiographs taken ...

-Eosinophilic granulomatosis with polyangiitis (EGPA), previously known as the Churg-Strauss syndrome (CSS), is a small to medium vessel necrotising pulmonary vasculitis.
-It is also classified under the spectrum of eosinophilic lung disease and as a type of pulmonary angiitis and granulomatosis.
+Eosinophilic granulomatosis with polyangiitis (EGPA), previously known as the Churg-Strauss syndrome (CSS), refers to a small to medium vessel necrotizing pulmonary vasculitis.
+It is also classified under the spectrum of eosinophilic lung disease and as a type of pulmonary angiitis and granuloma...

 idiopathic: unknown causes